 Nearly $1.4 billion to tourism and State Parks since 1986.

 West Virginia’s scenic natural beauty, and wide-range of outdoor activities, attracts visitors from around the world.
-Since 1994, more than $209 million in revenue generated by Racetrack Video Lottery has been directed to advertising funds for the state tourism industry through a matching grants program established with the West Virginia Division of Tourism.
-In addition, Lottery revenue appropriated from other gaming sources is used to help the Division of Tourism, the Division of Natural Resources and the State Park Improvement Fund.
+Lottery revenue appropriated from gaming sources is used to help the Division of Tourism, the Division of Natural Resources and the State Park Improvement Fund.
 To date, more than $1.1 billion in lottery proceeds have been invested in tourism-related areas.